More articles can be found on the corresponding wiki page.

 Walter Bright writes about how D improves upon C++ templates.

-A compile-time list is a list of compile-time entities - types, symbols (names) and expressions (values).
+A compile-time sequence is a sequence of compile-time entities - types, symbols (names) and values.
 This article shows how to work with them.

 This article is about the D idiom of implementing variadic functions with variadic templates.